mqtt-tools/mqttwarn/README.rst

 ============
 You'll need at least the following components:

 * Python.
-The program should work on Python 2, Python 3 and PyPy.
+The program should work on Python 3 and PyPy3.
 * An MQTT broker.
 We recommend Mosquitto_.
 * Some more Python modules to satisfy service dependencies defined in the ``setup.py`` file.